gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-source-update`<br/>
 **Environment Variable**: `TERRAGRUNT_SOURCE_UPDATE` (set to `true`)<br/>

-When passed in, delete the contents of the temporary folder before downloading Terraform source code into it.
+When passed in, delete the contents of the temporary folder before downloading OpenTofu/Terraform source code into it.

 ### terragrunt-ignore-dependency-errors